cezarybednarz/QUBOPortfolio.jl/README.md

 # QUBOPortfolio
 This repository contains the `QUBOPortfolio` Julia module which is designed to solve Quadratic Unconstrained Binary Optimization (QUBO) problems.
-The portfolio uses Random Forest or XGBoost models to select the optimal metaheuristics for a given problem instance, which are then executed in parallel across available computational resources.
+The portfolio first tunes the hyperparameters and then uses Random Forest or XGBoost models to select the optimal metaheuristics for a given problem instance, which are then executed in parallel across available computational resources.

 ## Example Usage
 See examples in the [experiments](experiments/) folder.